provegard/Nancy.AspNet.WebSockets/README.md

 Or if you're more of a UI person, go to Tools &gt; NuGet Package Manager &gt; Manage NuGet Packages for Solution..., and search for the package(s) there.

+**Note**: Nancy.AspNet.WebSockets depends on a quite old Nancy version, 0.20.0.
+This is the first version that used an async HTTP handler.
+However, if you install Nancy.AspNet.WebSockets *before* Nancy.Hosting.Aspnet, NuGet will install version 0.20.0, which is probably not what you want.
+Therefore, install Nancy.Hosting.Aspnet first.

 Nuget.org links:

 * Main package: https://www.nuget.org/packages/Nancy.AspNet.WebSockets